Harika-SVL/Monitoring/notes.md

 ### Troubleshooting Beats

 * All the elastic componets logs can be viewed using _**journalctl**_ `journalctl -u heartbeat-elastic.service`
-* Look into yaml for syntax issues and cloud id and auth for configuration
+* Look into YAML for syntax issues and cloud id and auth for configuration
 * Ensure metrics are enabled

 ![alt text](shots/32.PNG)